Academic Standing, Satisfactory Academic Progress, and Financial Aid

 Academic Warning

-A student on academic warning is required to schedule an appointment with an Academic Coach in the Office of Student Academic Support Services (Traditional Undergraduate) / their advisor or Program Director (TAWC) to complete an Academic Success Plan no later than the date indicated in the letter.
-A hold preventing registration of future coursework is placed on the student’s record until this condition is met.
+A student on academic warning is required to schedule an appointment with an Academic Coach in the Student Success Center and their academic advisor or program leader to complete an Academic Success Plan no later than the date indicated in the letter.
+International students must also meet with the Office of International Student Services or a designee immediately upon receiving the notification to discuss potential visa ramifications.

 Financial Aid Warning